squeletec/dsl-hell/README.md

 }
 ```

-Now all our calls will start with common prefix:
+Now all our calls will start with a common prefix:
 ```java
 Tester.withRestAPI().call().serviceA(body).andValidate(nonNull());
 Tester.withRestAPI().call().serviceB(body).andValidate(nonNull());